OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/ov/contracts.md

 ---
 title: contracts
-description: This page provides technical documentation around functions related to cryptocurrency contract addresses.
+description: "This page provides technical documentation around functions related to" cryptocurrency contract addresses.
 It includes information on how to use Python functions for obtaining and sorting contract addresses for any given blockchain platform using CoinPaprika as the data source.